Helping customers choose the right breakdown cover

 - Experimental results: CTR uplift of a relative +4.1% and +5.3% versus control, both statistically significant (≥97%)

-- Potential customers drop off at a critical decision point in the funnel.
+- Potential customers dropped off at a critical decision point in the funnel.

 - Established CTR baseline metrics.